About Kansas Freemasons

 On the Level Since 1856

 The Grand Lodge of Kansas is the governing body of Freemasonry in Kansas, formed March 17, 1856, nearly five years before Kansas statehood.
 Bleeding Kansas, the prelude to America’s Civil War, provided the backdrop to Kansas Freemasonry.
 The Grand Lodge of Kansas welcomes those qualified men who are interested in becoming a part of the world’s oldest Fraternity — a society of friends and brothers whose members and principles have influenced, and continue to shape, our country and our history.
-In Kansas, a prospective member must be at least 18 years of age and profess a belief in a Supreme Being.
+In Kansas, a prospective member must be 18 years of age, a Kansas resident for 6 months and profess a belief in a Supreme Being.
 With these qualifications met, we welcome men of every country, religion, race, age, income, education, and opinion.